jjangga0214/ts-yarn-lerna-boilerplate/README.md

 1. Each packages has their own `tsconfig.json`.
 That's because `ts-node-dev --project ../../tsconfig.json -r tsconfig-paths/register src/index.ts` would not find Paths Mapping, although `../../tsconfig.json` is given to `ts-node-dev` (env var `TS_NODE_PROJECT` wouldn't work, neither).

 1. **Path Mapping** should only be located in "project root `tsconfig.json`", even if certain some aliases are only for package's internal use.
-This is becaue [`tsconfig-paths` does not fully respect **Project References**](https://github.com/dividab/tsconfig-paths/issues/153).
-(If you does not use `tsconfig-paths`, this is not an issue.)
+This is because `tsconfig-paths` does not fully respect **Project References** ([dividab/tsconfig-paths#153](https://github.com/dividab/tsconfig-paths/issues/153)).
+(If you do not use `tsconfig-paths`, this is not an issue.)

 ## Jest

-If you write test code in javascript, you can do you used to do without additional configuration.
+If you write test code in javascript, you can do what you used to do without additional configuration.
-However, if you write your code in typescript, there are several ways in general.
+However, if you write test code in typescript, there are several ways to execute test in general.

 You can consider `tsc`, `@babel/preset-typescript`, [`ts-jest`](https://github.com/kulshekhar/ts-jest), [`@swc/jest`](https://www.npmjs.com/package/@swc/jest), and so on.
 And there're pros/cons.

 - `tsc` and `@babel/preset-typescript` requires explict 2 steps (compilation + execution), while `ts-jest` and `@swc/jest` does not (compilation is done under the hood).

-- `@babel/preset-typescript` and `@swc/jest` does not type-check (do only transpilation), while `tsc` and `ts-jest` do.
+- `@babel/preset-typescript` and `@swc/jest` do not type-check (do only transpilation), while `tsc` and `ts-jest` do.
 (Note that `@swc/jest` plans to implement type-check.
 Issue and status: [swc-project/swc#571](https://github.com/swc-project/swc/issues/571))

 - `@swc/jest` is very fast, and `tsc` "can be" fast.
   - For example, `ts-jest` took 5.756 s while `@swc/jest` took 0.962 s for entire tests in this repo.